InternLM/HuixiangDou/README.md

 remote_llm_model = "deepseek-chat"
 ```

-\[Basic Version\] The first run will automatically download LLM depending on your GPU.
+By default, with `enable_local=1`, the LLM will be automatically downloaded on your first run depending on GPU.

 - **Non-docker users**.
 If you **don't** use docker, you can start all services at once.